Instant Pot Pulled Pork

 - The texture is better.
 I feel like everything tastes the same when it comes out of the slow cooker and just has a generally mushy texture.

 The great thing about this recipe is that it’s super versatile.
-You can use a few different types of pork, you can use any type of barbecue sauce you like (I recommend homemade BBQ sauce), you can use the spice mixture I outline in this recipe or you can use a BBQ rub.
+You can use a few different types of pork, you can use any type of barbecue sauce you like (I recommend homemade BBQ sauce or cherry chipotle BBQ sauce), you can use the spice mixture I outline in this recipe or you can use a BBQ rub.
+I also love Instant Pot pork carnitas, the popular Mexican version of pulled pork.

 You can put the onions in for added flavor, or you can leave them out.
 You can mix the cooked onions into the pulled pork after cooking, or you can discard them.